Studies Seek to Predict the Spread of a Fatal Prion Disease

 “The collars record when two animals get together,” said Dr. Merrill.
 “So, we know the type of place where they get together.
 We know how frequent that is.
 Over time we can model that as a function of different factors, such as the configuration of the habitat or the amount of river drainage which deer tend to like in winter, as well as the population level of the deer in the area.”

-To learn more about Dr. Merrill’s work, listen to this broadcast of Innovation Anthology, hosted by Cheryl Croucher.
+To learn more about Dr. Merrill’s work, visit Innovation Anthology, hosted by Cheryl Croucher.